Lazarus Name Meaning: Origins and Significance

 In literature, the name Lazarus has been used as a symbol for resurrection and rebirth.
 One of the most famous examples is the character of Lazarus Long in Robert A. Heinlein’s science fiction novel “Time Enough for Love.”
 Lazarus Long is a character who lives for over two thousand years, experiencing many different lives and adventures.

-See also Ori Name Meaning: Discover the Origins and Significance of the Name Ori
+See also Elias Name Meaning: Discover the Origin and Significance Behind the Name

 Music